atar-axis/xpadneo/docs/README.md

 On **Raspbian**, it is
 `sudo apt-get install dkms raspberrypi-kernel-headers`
 On **Arch** and similar distros (like Antergos), try
-`sudo pacman -S dkms linux-headers bluez bluez-utils` on **OSMC** you will have to run the following commands
+`sudo pacman -S dkms linux-headers bluez bluez-utils`
+On **OSMC** you will have to run the following commands
 ``sudo apt-get install dkms rbp2-headers-`uname -r```
 ``sudo ln -s "/usr/src/rbp2-headers-`uname -r`" "/lib/modules/`uname -r`/build"``